Cousins perfect in Minnesota debut, Vikings beat Broncos | New Country 923

 Despite 17 yards passing overall in the first half, the Broncos only trailed 24-14 at halftime thanks to Isaiah McKenzie’s 78-yard punt return for a TD and rookie Royce Freeman’s 23-yard TD scamper — Denver’s only first down before halftime.

+Just when the crowd was starting to lament losing Siemian and Sloter, in came Kelly to fire up the crowd.

-Kelly threw a 36-yard touchdown pass to tight end Matt LaCosse to pull Denver to 27-21 and amid chants of “Kelly!
-Kelly!” he drove Denver 85 yards in 11 plays, capping the drive with a 19-yard strike to running back Phillip Lindsay to put the Broncos on top 28-27 with 10 minutes remaining.
+Kelly threw a 36-yard touchdown pass to tight end Matt LaCosse.
+Amid chants of “Kelly!
+Kelly!” he also drove Denver 85 yards in 11 plays, capping the drive with a 19-yard strike to running back Phillip Lindsay to put the Broncos on top 28-27 with 10 minutes remaining.

 Sloter, who was cut by Denver a year ago, responded by throwing a 9-yard touchdown pass to Chad Beebe with six minutes left to put the Vikings back on top.
 His strike to Jeff Badet for the 2-point conversion made it 35-28.

-Safety Jack Tocho picked off Kelly at the Denver 30-yard line with 5:23 left, and Sloter sealed it with a 14-yard bootleg for the score on third-and-4.
+Safety Jack Tocho picked off Kelly at the Denver 30-yard line with 5:23 left, and Sloter sealed it with a 14-yard bootleg for the score.

 Sloter was 9 of 11 for 69 yards and Kelly was 14 of 20 for 176.